 To tween the changes in properties of instances, groups, and type, you can use a classic tween.
 Animate can tween position, size, rotation, and skew of instances, groups, and type.
-Additionally, Animate can tween the color of instances and type, creating gradual color shifts or making an instance fade in or out.
+Also, Animate can tween the color of instances and type, creating gradual color shifts or making an instance fade in or out.

 Before tweening the color of groups or type, make them into symbols.
 Before animating individual characters in a block of text separately, place each character in a separate text block.

 If you apply a classic tween, and change the number of frames between the two keyframes, Animate automatically tweens the frames again.
 Or, if you move the group or symbol in either keyframe, Animate automatically tweens the frames again.